 Coursework in an Interdisciplinary Program

-The core coursework program combines courses from several disciplines.
-In particular, courses will cover coding, statistics, machine learning, data science and big data/cloud computing and data engineering.
+The core courses cover coding, statistics, machine learning, data science, big data and cloud computing, and data engineering.

-In the Fall term, Foundations courses will cover an introduction to the R language, statistical foundations, basics of data management, as well as provide an overview of the open-source and commercial data science and big data tools.
-Concepts of business intelligence, data visualization and storytelling will be also covered.
-In the Winter term, Advanced courses will include prediction methods and machine learning, as well as practical and data engineering aspects of putting analytics into production.
-Use-case courses including hands-on examples will help bring methods learned closer to real life experiences.
+- In Winter term, advanced courses cover prediction methods and machine learning, as well as practical and data engineering aspects of putting analytics into production.
+Use case courses help bring methods learned closer to real life experiences.

 Deepen your knowledge in analytics and engineering, or take up management and business courses.

 - In Winter term, electives cover advanced machine learning and data engineering, and Python as another language of data science.

 - In Spring term, mastering courses tackle narrow topics such as deep learning and data science team and project management.